Comprehensive language-image pre-training for 3D medical image understanding: Experiments

 \subsection{Semantic segmentation}

 To evaluate the quality of the vision encoder for dense tasks, we measure 3D medical image segmentation performance after fine-tuning the encoder.
-In this setting, we compare against a Primus-M\citep{wald2025primus} encoder trained from scratch, as well as a MAE-pre-trained~\citep{wald2024openmind} Primus-M encoder trained on our CT-RATE and NLST data (1mm and 2mm isotropic spacings).
-All training runs are conducted using the \nnunet framework~\citep{isensee2021nnu}.
-All of the encoders are fine-tuned for 37.5k steps using \nnunet~\citep{isensee2021nnu}, following the best, short, Primus-M training rate schedule determined in \citet{wald2024openmind}, but with peak learning rate reduced to $1\times10^{-4}$.
-To remain partially in distribution, we chose to focus on segmentation datasets with targets in the upper abdomen or chest region, a \ac{FOV} that is often visible during pre-training.
-On each segmentation dataset, we train the first three folds of a five-fold cross-validation.
-As datasets, we choose \begin{enumerate} \item \textbf{LiTS}~\citep{simpson2019large} ($N$ = 131), task 3 of the \ac{MSD}, contains segmentations for liver and liver tumours, often still within the \ac{FOV} of chest CTs. \item \textbf{Lung}~\citep{simpson2019large} ($N$ = 64), task 6 of the \ac{MSD}, which contains cases of primary lung cancers. \item \textbf{KiTS23}~\citep{heller2023kits21} ($N$ = 489), a dataset focused on segmenting tumors, cysts and the kidney. \end{enumerate} On all datasets, we report the \ac{DSC}, averaged across all foreground classes.
+In this setting, we compare against a Primus-M~\citep{wald2025primus} encoder trained from scratch, as well as a \acl{SOTA} \ac{MAE}-pre-trained~\citep{wald2025openmind} Primus-M encoder trained on CT-RATE and NLST (\cref{sec:dataset_ctrate}).
+Additionally, we compare with the default nnU-Net~\citep{isensee2021nnu} and ResEnc-L~\citep{isensee2024nnu} CNN encoders trained from scratch as references.
+All training runs are conducted using the \nnunet framework~\citep{isensee2021nnu}, with all of the encoders being fine-tuned in a short (37.5k steps) and a long (250k steps) schedule, using the learning rate schedule described in \citet{wald2025openmind}, with the peak learning rate reduced to $10^{-4}$.
+To remain partially in distribution, we chose to focus on segmentation datasets with targets in the chest region or the upper abdomen, a \ac{FOV} that is often visible during pre-training.
+On each segmentation dataset, we train a five-fold cross-validation.
+As datasets, we choose \begin{enumerate} \item \textbf{LiTS}~\citep{simpson2019large} ($N$ = 131), task 3 of the \ac{MSD}, which contains segmentations for liver and liver tumours. \item \textbf{Lung}~\citep{simpson2019large} ($N$ = 64), task 6 of the \ac{MSD}, which contains cases of primary lung cancers. \item \textbf{HVS}~\citep{simpson2019large} ($N$ = 303), task 8 of the \ac{MSD}, which focuses on segmenting hepatic vessels and adjacent tumours. \item \textbf{KiTS23}~\citep{heller2023kits21} ($N$ = 489), a more recent dataset focused on segmenting tumours, cysts, and kidneys.